notras/PowerVSConnectivity/README.md

 set security policies from-zone junos-host to-zone POWER policy allow-ping-to-power then permit
 ```

-In gui it will looks following:
+In other notation it will looks following:

 ```
 from-zone SL-PRIVATE to-zone POWER {